-In the middle of the winter if you crave for the Kerala raw mango pickle, you know you are kind of lost…wait, you still have a choice.
+In the middle of the winter if you crave the Kerala raw mango pickle, you know you are kind of lost…wait, you still have a choice.
 Lip smackingly good, tantalizing green apple pickle.

 I love the summer mangoes in India, the tree in my parent’s house has always been benevolent when it comes to my arrival.
 If not, the neighbours’ have been.
 There was always, mango thokku (grated mango pickle) mango jam, and varied curries with mango and vegetables always for every meal.
 I seriously cannot get away from the mango craze as it is a big part of Kerala in me as much as is the Plantain chips that I adore munching on.
 Now all these memories and the knowledge that the pickles and jams will have to wait as I can find any of those juicy treats just increases the salivation to a 100 fold!!
 I really need to do something about the taste craving right now.
 So am up to making it up with Green granny smith apples based on the original Kerala style instant Mango Pickle.

-It is interesting how some produce becomes close yo your heart due to the little bits of info it carries along with it.
-The same happens to me with granny smith apples.
+It is interesting how some produce becomes close to your heart due to the little bits of info it carries along with it.
+The same happens to me with Granny Smith apples.
 These bright green apple cultivars are a top variety of Australian apples.
-The British Australian Orchardist, Maria Ann Smith, was the one to grow and propagate this variety and selling seedling till the end of her life on her orchard from an accidental growth.
-These apples are the best for baking and salads have had high acidity levels.
+The British Australian Orchardist, Maria Ann Smith, was the one to grow and propagate this variety and sell seedling till the end of her life on her orchard from an accidental growth ( Source) These apples are the best for baking and salads have had high acidity levels.
 This acidity level is therefore perfect to match up with the lesser tart mango varieties like the Thothapuri from India or the Blue Thai mangoes.

-Here is a little tip from my Uncle for this instant green apple pickle.
+Here is an expert tip from my Uncle for this instant green apple pickle.

 Green apple pickle